 Why has such a strange, baffling movie remained so cherished?
 Perhaps because though the pacing might be slow by today's roller-coaster standards, the special effects are still impressive.
 Perhaps because the ending is still enigmatic, still a mystery.
 Perhaps Hal, the robot artificial intelligence who calmly destroys the entire crew of the Discovery except for David Bowman, still terrifies as a real possibility.
 Perhaps the movie still reminds us of our future, even today.

 Clarke passed away in March 2008, nearly nine years after Stanley Kubrick died.
-Today, ten years after the real 2001 has passed, we still have not discovered extraterrestrial life.
+Today, nearly a decade after the real 2001 has passed, we still have not discovered extraterrestrial life.
 We haven't set foot farther than the moon.
 In that sense, 2001 is still a promise.
 Despite our smartphones, our Internet, our genetic engineering, we still strive for that sense of wonder.
 Like 43 years ago, we're also embroiled in a war of global implications, facing cultural turmoil, looking for a way out.
 What the world and humanity needs is perspective.
 Perhaps we can step back and learn from what Arthur C. Clarke, a man who escaped to Sri Lanka for much of his life to write and dream, can still teach us.
 2001: A Space Odyssey is a journey backwards to mankind's origins, as well as forward to the rebirth of a new humanity.
 The film allows us to witness something new instead of preaching to us.
 This is the legacy of Clarke, and also of his most memorable work, 2001.
 It is, like the alien presence in the film, a monolith that reaches out.
 We need the film's perspective, now more than ever.
 We all need to step back every once in a while and ponder how insignificant we are in the grand scheme of things.
 We need to remember how large the universe is, how small we are.
 In 40 years, we haven't changed that much at all.

 Playwright and author Scott Stein has covered tech, gaming and entertainment since 2001 for Maxim, Men's Journal, Playboy, Esquire and Laptop Magazine, among others.
 He is a senior editor at CNET.com.